 - Do you have a European Health Insurance Card?

-You can directly access the Italian National Health Service (SSN) without paying any subscription.
-If you are staying in Italy for more than 3 months the European Health insurance card entitles you to benefit of medically necessary health treatments but for a complete health coverage you should obtain the S1 form (see below).
+You can directly access the Italian National Health Service (SSN) without paying any subscription only for the first three months.
+If you are staying in Italy for more than 3 months the European Health insurance card entitles you to benefit of medically necessary health treatments but for a complete health coverage you should obtain the S1 form in your country (see below).
 To find the general practitioner closest to your home, please follow the indication reported in this video.

 More info about the European Health Insurance Card.